Black church

-Most of the first black congregations and churches formed before 1800 were founded by freed black people—for example, in Philadelphia, Pennsylvania; Springfield Baptist Church (Augusta, Georgia); Petersburg, Virginia; and Savannah, Georgia.
-The oldest black Baptist church in Kentucky, and third oldest black Baptist church in the United States, the First African Baptist Church, was founded about 1790 by the slave Peter Durrett.
-The oldest black Catholic church, St Augustine in New Orleans, was founded by free blacks in 1841.
-However, black religious orders such as the Oblate Sisters of Providence in Baltimore have existed as far back as the 1820's.
+Background

-After slavery in the United States was abolished, segregationist attitudes towards blacks and whites worshiping together were not as predominant in the North as compared to the South.
-Many white Protestant ministers moved to the South after the American Civil War to establish churches where black and white people worshiped together.
-In Wesleyan Holiness denominations such as the Church of God, the belief that "interracial worship was a sign of the true Church" was taught, with both whites and blacks ministering regularly in Church of God congregations, which invited people of all races to worship there.
-In some parts of the country, such as New Orleans, black and white Catholics had worshiped together for almost 150 years before the American Civil War—albeit without full equality and primarily under French and Spanish rule.
+Most of the first Black congregations and churches which were formed before 1800 were founded by freedmen—for example, in Philadelphia, Pennsylvania; Springfield Baptist Church (Augusta, Georgia); Petersburg, Virginia; and Savannah, Georgia.
+The oldest black Baptist church in Kentucky, and third oldest Black Baptist church in the United States, the First African Baptist Church, was founded about 1790 by the slave Peter Durrett.
+The oldest Black Catholic church, St. Augustine in New Orleans, was founded by freedmen in 1841.
+However, Black religious orders such as the Oblate Sisters of Providence in Baltimore have existed since the 1820s.

-Attacks by the Ku Klux Klan or other whites opposed to such efforts thwarted those attempts and even prevented Black or African Americans from worshiping in the same buildings as whites.
-In communities where black and white people worshiped together in the South shortly after the American Civil War, the persecution of African Americans was less severe.
-Yet, freed blacks most often established congregations and church facilities separate from their white neighbors, who were often their former owners.
-In the Roman Catholic Church, the rising tide of segregation eventually resulted in segregated parishes across the South, even in places where segregation had not previously been the norm.
+After the American Civil War, many white Protestant ministers moved to the South to establish churches where both Black and white congregants could worship together.
+However, these efforts were often met with resistance, particularly from white Southerners who opposed racial integration.
+Despite these initial efforts toward inclusive worship, most integrated churches did not survive long due to racial tensions, societal segregation, and differing cultural and religious practices.
+Over time, the Black church emerged as a vital and independent institution for African Americans, offering not only spiritual sustenance but also a space for community organization and social activism, distinct from the predominantly white congregations.

-These new black churches created communities and worship practices that were culturally distinct from other churches, including forms of Christian worship that derived from African spiritual traditions, such as call and response.
-These churches also became the centers of communities, serving as school sites, taking up social welfare functions such as providing for the indigent, and going on to establish orphanages and prison ministries.
-As a result, black churches were particularly important during the Civil Rights movement.
+In Wesleyan-Holiness denominations such as the Church of God, the belief that "interracial worship was a sign of the true Church" was taught, with both white people and black people ministering regularly in Church of God congregations, which invited people of all races to worship there.
+In some parts of the country, such as New Orleans, Black and white Catholics had worshiped together for almost 150 years before the American Civil War—albeit without full equality and primarily under French and Spanish rule.